-The City's wetland review also includes review for compliance with the BCWMC buffer requirements for all wetlands on a development site.
-The City's wetland review process and wetland management requirements can be found in the City's Stormwater and Sanitary Sewer Guide.
+The City's wetland review also includes review for compliance with the BCWMC buffer requirements.

 Minimal Impact Design Standards Flexible Treatment Options

 The Minimal Impact Design Standards (MIDS) goals are aimed at projects that add at least one acre of impervious surface.
 It is rare for projects in the City to add this much new pavement or building area.
 More commonly redeveloped projects in the City actually decrease the total amount of impervious surfaces from earlier built conditions as site designers incorporate stormwater management and green space requirements.